benvial/nannos/doc/reference.rst

 * Computation of transmitted and reflected efficiencies for the various diffraction orders.
 * Calculation of the electromagnetic field in the structure.
+* Various FMM formulations.
-* Automatic differentiation with the ``autograd`` package, enabling inverse design of metasurfaces.
+* Automatic differentiation enabling inverse design of metasurfaces.
+* GPU acceleration.

 .. toctree::